-It was followed in second place by computer-animated comedy "Ferdinand" which took $13 million on what was also its debut weekend.
+"The Last Jedi" was followed in second place by "Ferdinand," a computer-animated comedy about a bull with a big heart often mistaken for a dangerous beast, which took $13 million on what was also its debut weekend.

 Last weekend's number one "Coco," a colorful Pixar movie set in Mexico, was beat out to third place with $10 million.

 It has now earned $150.8 million in North America since its release four weeks ago, on the Wednesday before Thanksgiving.